 If you’re an ideas person with a keen analytical mind that thrives on the challenge associated with the trial and error process, becoming a new product development manager is definitely a career option to consider.
 As a new product development manager, you’re not only concerned with the development of a product, but also how it’s commercialized and marketed.
 Depending on the industry and company, you could be responsible for ensuring a new cereal is correctly packaged and marketed or even getting a new life-saving drug into the hands of doctors.

 The construction industry has recently taken a hit, but this doesn’t mean that many firms aren’t still actively seeking the skills of a knowledgeable, well-educated construction manager.
+You might be working closely with a number of architects and contractors on a larger project, while a smaller build might have you interacting one-on-one with the builders themselves.
+Luckily, there’s a construction app and many other project management apps that can help you manage your construction jobs.
 Manufacturing and construction are the most traditional and common positions you’ll come across in this ever-expanding field, so don’t hesitate to get your feet wet working in this well-established industry.
 Once again, depending on the size and scope of the project, your role as a construction manager can vary greatly.
 You might be working closely with a number of architects and contractors on a larger project, while a smaller build might have you interacting one-on-one with the builders themselves.

 Many companies aren’t willing, able or don’t see the need to hire on a full-time project manager or coordinator.
 If you’d rather work on a case-by-case basis or would love to keep your professional life fresh and exciting, consider starting your own consulting firm.
 Working as a freelance project manager allows you the freedom to work when you want on projects and ideas that you find fascinating or rewarding.
 Joining an established consulting group is another option to consider if your ultimate career goals within the field are still up-in-the-air.